ahmedarif193/ymir-project/README.md

 Ymir ensures robustness by using an overlay file system (OverlayFS) mounted on an ext4 loop file.
 This approach safeguards against corruption, allowing for easy recovery and factory resets without affecting the core container setup.
 The reset process only erases the overlay file system's content, leaving the overall solution intact and operational.

+### upgrading but keeping changes:

+Ymir can upgrade 3rd party software while backuping any changes made in the container into a dedicated folder for recovery if anything wrong happened with the original filesystem.

 ### Interactive Container Interface:

-Similar to LXD, Ymir utilizes a REST API and AMX-bus for container interactions.
+Ymir utilizes a REST API and AMX-bus for container interactions.
 This allows users to create, start, stop, and manage containers effortlessly.
 The REST API is accessible via any HTTP-compliant client, enabling remote management and monitoring.

 ### User-Friendly Commands for Quick Operations: